Label documents

 To resync:

-In the Processor Details tab, next to the Storage location row, click and then click Re-sync Dataset.
+In the Processor Details tab, next to the Storage location row, select and then select Re-sync Dataset.

 Usage notes:

-• If you delete a document from the Cloud Storage folder, resync will remove it from the dataset.
+• If you delete a document from the Cloud Storage folder, resync removes it from the dataset.

-• If you add a document to the Cloud Storage folder, resync will not add it to the dataset.
+• If you add a document to the Cloud Storage folder, resync does not add it to the dataset.
 To add documents, import them.

-• If you modify document labels in the Cloud Storage folder, resync will update the document labels in the dataset.
+• If you modify document labels in the Cloud Storage folder, resync updates the document labels in the dataset.

 Migrate dataset